Gundam: Requiem for Vengeance

-Gundam: Requiem for Vengeance (機動戦士ガンダム 復讐のレクイエム, Kidō Senshi Gandamu Fukushū no Rekuiemu) is a Japanese English-language original net animation web series co-produced by Sunrise and SAFEHOUSE.
-Part of the Gundam franchise, it is set during the final stages of the One Year War and follows Zeon mobile suit pilot Iria Solari and her Red Wolf Squadron as they defend the European front against the Earth Federation's counteroffensive.
+Gundam: Requiem for Vengeance (機動戦士ガンダム 復讐のレクイエム, Kidō Senshi Gandamu Fukushū no Rekuiemu) is a Japanese English-language animated web series produced by Sunrise and Safehouse.
+Part of the Gundam franchise and made in commemoration of the series' 45th anniversary, it is set during the final stages of the One Year War and follows Zeon mobile suit pilot Iria Solari and her Red Wolf Squadron as they defend the European front against the Earth Federation's counteroffensive.

-The series is written and co-executive produced by Gavin Hignight and directed by Erasmus Brosdau, with mechanical designs by Kimitoshi Yamane, character designs by Manuel Augusto Dischinger Moura, and sound direction by Hiroaki Yura.
+The series is written by American producer and screenwriter Gavin Hignight and directed by German director Erasmus Brosdau, with character designs by Brazilian designer Manuel Augusto Dischinger Moura, mechanical designs by Kimitoshi Yamane, and sound direction by Hiroaki Yura.
 Wilbert Roget II composed the music, and Australian actress Celia Massingham stars as Iria Solari, performing both voice acting and motion capture for the role.

-It is the second Gundam production to be created entirely in computer animation after Mobile Suit Gundam MS IGLOO, and the first to be animated using Epic Games’ Unreal Engine 5.
+It is the second Gundam production to be created entirely in computer animation after Mobile Suit Gundam MS IGLOO, and the first to be animated using Epic Games' Unreal Engine 5.
 The series premiered worldwide on Netflix on October 17, 2024.

 Plot

 Set during the closing months of the One Year War, the story follows Captain Iria Solari, a Principality of Zeon mobile suit pilot and leader of the Red Wolf Squadron.
-Stationed on the European front, Solari is tasked with holding Zeon-controlled territory against the Earth Federation’s final offensives.
+Stationed on the European front, Solari is tasked with holding Zeon-controlled territory against the Earth Federation's final offensives.
 When a powerful new Federation mobile suit, the Gundam EX, enters the battlefield, her unit is drawn into a desperate struggle for survival.

 The series follows Solari as she balances her duty to Zeon with her personal convictions, encountering allies and adversaries in a war-torn Europe.
 Themes of loss, loyalty, and the human cost of war are explored against the backdrop of large-scale mobile suit battles.
-As the conflict intensifies, Solari is forced to confront not only the Federation’s military might but also the moral ambiguities that define her role in the final days of the war.
+As the conflict intensifies, Solari is forced to confront not only the Federation's military might but also the moral ambiguities that define her role in the final days of the war.